South Yemen insurgency

 The South Yemen insurgency is a term used by the Yemeni government to describe the protests and attacks on government forces in southern Yemen, ongoing since 27 April 2009.
 Although the violence has been blamed on elements within the southern secessionist movement, leaders of the group maintain that their aims of independence are to be achieved through peaceful means, and claim that attacks are from ordinary citizens in response to the government's provocative actions.
 The insurgency comes amid the Shia insurgency in the country's north as led by the Houthi communities.
 Southern leaders led a brief, unsuccessful secession in 1994 following unification.
 Many of them are involved in the present secession movement.
 Southern separatist insurgents are active mainly in the area of former South Yemen, but also in Ad Dali' Governorate, which was not a part of the independent southern state.
-They are supported by the United Arab Emirates, even though the UAE is a member of the Saudi Arabian-led coalition working to support the Yemeni government under President Abdrabbuh Mansur Hadi.
+They are supported by the United Arab Emirates, even though the UAE is a member of the Saudi Arabian-led coalition working to support the Yemeni government.

 Insurgents

 The political movement behind the so-called 'insurgency' is a group called the Southern Movement.
 Led by exiled South Yemeni leaders and opposition figures, this group calls for peaceful protests.
 However, their protests have recently often turned into riots, some with armed fighters.
 The insurgency has occasionally been linked by the Yemeni government to Islamist groups, including ex-military commanders and South-Yemeni tribes.
 South Yemen is home to several jihadist movements, some of which are believed to be affiliated with al-Qaeda, most notably a group called the Aden-Abyan Islamic Army.
 Naser al-Wahishi the leader of al-Qaeda in the Arabian Peninsula expressed support for the South Yemeni separatist movement.
 However leaders of the Southern Movement were quick to deny any links with al-Qaeda.
-Many believe that Saleh's government is using al-Qaeda as a means to win international support against insurgencies in the North and South.
+Many believe that Saleh's government used al-Qaeda as a means to win international support against insurgencies in the North and South.
 As a response to such accusations, Tariq al-Fadhli - one of the leaders of the southern movement - posted a video of himself on YouTube raising the American flag with the national anthem over his compound in an attempt to openly distance himself from Al-Qaeda.

 There are many leaders within the movement, including Fadi Hassan Ahmed Baoum who is head of the Southern Movement's Supreme Council.
 He was arrested and later released by Yemeni authorities.
 Meanwhile, Tahir Tamah has been said to be behind the group's militant faction.